Close Menu

 Click here to go to their website.

-We drove to Carcassonne early, as we knew that tourists would be out & about early, and they would grab all the parking spots.
+We drove to Carcassonne early in the day, as we knew that tourists would be out & about early, and they would grab all the parking spots.
 We found an excellent spot two blocks from the castle, and hiked over and up the hill to explore the castle interior.

 The fortress is rectangular in shape and has the following dimensions: